lukebrowning/tools/trove/README.rst

 Erratic Results
 ---------------

-Sometimes **--clean** does not remove everything that was created during the last run which leads to failures or erratic results.
-This is an ongoing challenge working with the master branch of projects as change is the rule rather then the exception.
-The clean logic is hardcoded to remove items that have been observed through trial and error as not being properly addressed by devstack's unstack and clean scripts.
-This is not a problem for gate testing as devstack is not used more than once, but here we would like to be able to run trove integration and gate tests multiple times in a row without re-installing the VM.

-The best way to maintain a reusable environment is to run **--clean-only** periodically and to manually clean the environment.
-Here are some commands to run that help show the state of things:
+Devstack provides unstack and clean scripts to reset the environment so that tests may be run again.
+However, it has been observed that everything does not always get cleaned and devstack often fails when it is re-run.
+This is not an issue for Trove gate testing as these are generally one time use environments.

+The scripts provided by this project provide **--clean** and **--clean-only** command arguments to improve the determinism and consistency of development and testing.
+The clean logic is hardcoded to deal with specific elements that have been observed to escape the underlying devstack functions.
+The clean logic is a continual work in progress as the master branch changes daily.
+The clean-only option enables the user to perform manual cleanup.

+After running clean-only, the user should run the following commands to identify additional elements that should be manually cleaned before re-testing:

   > sudo systemctl status
   > ps -edf
   > df -h
+  > pip list

-Look for items placed in **/opt/stack** or associated with **devstack**.
+Look for items located in **/opt/stack** or associated with **devstack**.